networknt/light-doc/content/en/contribute/developer-guide.md

 Thank you for reading through this contribution guide.
 Hopefully, we will see you again soon on GitHub.
 There are plenty of [open issues][issues] for you to help with.

-Feel free to open an issue if you think you found a bug or you have a new idea to improve the light platform.
+Feel free to open an issue if you think you found a bug or you have a new idea to improve Light.
 We are happy to hear from you.

 ### Additional References for Learning Git